CS-537-SoftwareEngineering/RoverModules/src/main/Rad-Readme.txt

  + RadMain.java contains the main class, this is placed under the ‘main’ package of the Generic Framework.
 Same place where MasterMain.java is located.

- + The ‘rad’ folder should go in the /src directory

 Updates:

- + RadServer.java - the JSON path (String path) at the top should be changed
+ + RadServer.java - the JSON path (String path) at the top is now "3.json"

 JSON: